 2011 CPT launches its new artist development scheme Starting Blocks, which supports solo artists and small companies to develop new work and establish themselves as independent theatre practitioners.

-2012 Under new co-directors Brian Logan and Jenny Paton, CPT hosts its fifteen-birthday Sprint festival, supported by Arts Council England, which increases audience numbers by 43%.
+2012 Under new directors Brian Logan and Jenny Paton, CPT hosts its fifteen-birthday Sprint festival, which increases audience numbers by 43%.
 Overall 2011-12 audience numbers increased by 29%.
 Programming successes include the sell-out, critically acclaimed Unhappy Birthday by performer, broadcaster and former Mayoress of Camden, Amy Lamé.

 2013 CPT launches its inaugural Beyond the Joke festival of standup theatre, and its inaugural Calm Down, Dear festival of feminism.
 Both are huge successes – as is the London premiere of Amnesty Award-winning co-production (with Common Wealth Theatre) Our Glass House.

 2014 Our ‘[email protected]’ strand of work including several Passing the baton events, which see new-to-CPT artists selected for commission by ten great artists who’ve worked here in years gone by.
 CPT also joins Arts Council England’s National Portfolio – the only theatre in London to join the portfolio in this funding round – and CPT’s first ever core funding.
 In December, new Executive Director Amber Massie-Blomfield comes onboard.